 - We are using the Fiscal Crisis and Management Team (FCMAT) Local Control Funding Formula calculator.
-This includes a 0% Cost of Living Adjustment (COLA) and gap funding of 54.84%. - Enrollment on day 14 is projected to be 12,537 students. - Local Control Funding will be based on 12,035 Average Daily Attendance (ADA).
-This was our Period Two (P2) Average Daily Attendance (ADA) for 2015/16. - The unduplicated count of Low-Socio Economic students, English Learners, and Foster Youth is estimated to continue to be 28.98% of enrollment for supplemental funding purposes. - Special Education funding will receive a 0% COLA. - Lottery income is estimated at \$181 per annual ADA: \$41 Restricted and \$140 Unrestricted. - Federal Revenue is budgeted at the same rate as last year.
+This includes a 1.56% Cost of Living Adjustment (COLA) and gap funding of 43.97%. - Enrollment on day 14 is projected to be 13,590 students. - Local Control Funding will be based on 13,103 Average Daily Attendance (ADA). - The unduplicated count of Low-Socio Economic students, English Language Learners, and Foster Youth is estimated to be 27.3% of enrollment for supplemental funding purposes. - Special Education funding will receive a 1.56% COLA. - Lottery income is estimated at \$189 per annual ADA: \$45 Restricted and \$144 Unrestricted. - Federal Revenue has been reduced by 10%.
 Prior year carry over has been removed.
-As actual entitlements become known, the District's budgets will be adjusted. - Income from local sources is budgeted at the same level as 2015/16, with the exception of leases as that amount fluctuates annually.
-Donation accounts will be booked on a cash basis. - It is estimated that \$3,459,477 will be collected in Parcel Tax revenue from Measure G after a prorated portion is transferred to the Livermore-based Charter Schools. - We are estimating \$216 per ADA or \$2.6 million in one-time State funding.
+As actual entitlements become known, the District's budgets will be adjusted. - Income from local sources is budgeted at the same level as 2016-17 and donation accounts will be booked on a cash basis. - It is estimated that \$3,890,331 will be collected in Parcel Tax revenue from Measure G. - The Career Technical Education (CTE) Incentive grant is estimated at \$780,000.
+This is down from \$1.2 million last year. - We are transferring \$1.4 million in from the sale of property (Fund 21) to help cover the cost of textbook expenses. - We are not including any one-time State funding as it is uncertain and we are still awaiting the approval of the State budget.